Mandaris-LLC/react-native-navigation-full-circle/docs/top-level-api.md

     type: 'MMDrawer', // optional, iOS only, types: 'TheSideBar', 'MMDrawer' default: 'MMDrawer'
     animationType: 'door', //optional, iOS only, for MMDrawer: 'door', 'parallax', 'slide', 'slide-and-scale'
                                         // for TheSideBar: 'airbnb', 'facebook', 'luvocracy','wunder-list'
-    disableOpenGesture: false // optional, can the drawer be opened with a swipe instead of button },
+    disableOpenGesture: false // optional, can the drawer, both right and left, be opened with a swipe instead of button },
   passProps: {}, // simple serializable object that will pass as props to all top screens (optional)
   animationType: 'slide-down' // optional, add transition animation to root change: 'none', 'slide-down', 'fade'